Vac-U-Tug, Jr.

 Hi Phil, I bought a tug jr from you a while back and am still extremely happy with it.
 I hope to buy another for my Dad, then a Tow boat for myself.
 My 4 year old daughter and I were at the lake today and she loved piloting the tug.
 I attached a new photo of my Tug Jr on the water.
 You already have 1 picture of it on your site.
 You make great products.
 Keep up the good work.
 Matt

-Here are a few pics of my little Vac-U-Tug Jr. the Kate Massey.
+Here are a few pics of my little Vac-U-Tug the Kate Massey.
 I bought this boat to use as my hydro recovery boat and she has quickly become one of my favorite boats in my fleet.
 I built a tow rig out of a foam bobber and some brass rods soldered together to make a grappling hook.
 I just run out to the stranded boat and make a quick loop around it and the hook will grab the rudder or turn fin and pull the hydro back.
 I use the 4 blade prop and 2 3000mAh NiMH wired in parallel for power.
 I can get about 5 hours of run time including some towing of my hydro, stranded boats or my barge that measures 48"x12" and is usually ballasted with about 20lbs of weight.
 The only other modification to the kit was the addition of the towing bollard and reinforcing the deck below the bollard.
 Massey

 The package arrived yesterday.
 It's even better than I had hoped.
 What a great kit for kids!
 My son is a little hesitant to do the cutting/trimming, so I cut, the assembles.
 First gluing steps tonight.
 We'll be in the water next weekend for sure, even it's still white before painting.
 Thanks, John